Former Curtin CIO to join Lotterywest as IT chief

 As reported in CIO Australia, he overhauled the IT services organisation into a “plan, broker, integrate and orchestrate” model, which lead to a higher speed of delivery and a transformed working culture.
 The group also rid the university of a substantial shadow IT issue, and brought the function closer to other business units.

-In his new role as CIO of Lotterwest, based in Perth, Rasmussen will report to the general manager of corporate services.
+In his new role as CIO of Lotterywest, based in Perth, Rasmussen will report to the general manager of corporate services.

 His key responsibilities will be to provide advice and guidance regarding Lotterywest’s technology: strategy; roadmap; delivery model; methodologies; standards; controls and processes.